 We believe that a substantial portion of total compensation should be delivered in the form of at-risk equity in order to further align the interests of the NEOs with the interests of our shareholders and customers.
-Equity compensation granted in 2022 to our NEOs was provided through the Performance Incentive Stock Plan ("Stock Plan").
-In 2022, awards were subject to the achievement of three-year relative TSR performance and three-year relative LTI EPS growth goals, each weighted equally, over a three-year performance period from January 1, 2022 to December 31, 2024.
+Equity compensation granted in 2023 to our NEOs was provided through the Performance Incentive Stock Plan ("Stock Plan").
+In 2023, awards were subject to the achievement of three-year relative TSR performance and three-year relative LTI EPS growth goals, each weighted equally, over a three-year performance period from January 1, 2023 to December 31, 2025.

-Assuming target performance, the following charts are an illustration of the pay mix for the CEO and the average pay mix for the other NEOs as of December 31, 2022.
+Assuming target performance, the following charts illustrate the pay mix for the CEO and the average pay mix for the other NEOs as of December 31, 2023.